AndyL86/Portfolio3/README.md

 * Incorrect guesses with graphical representation
    * The user has 8 incorrect guesses before it is game over.
-   * This is visible during gameplay
+   * This is visible during gameplay allowing the user to fully understand the game progress.
-   * The hangman gallows is built incrementally with each incorrect guess.
+   * The hangman gallows is built incrementally with each incorrect guess which means the user can visualise each step taken to build the gallows.

 ![Ammount of incorrect guesses](docs/read-me/gameplay.png)

 * Win and Lose screens
- * A graphic is displayed to declare the player has won or lost the game.
+ * A graphic is displayed to declare the if the user has won or lost the game.
  * Users can choose whether to restart the game or exit the game.
+Restarting the game takes the user back to the main menu as to allow another chance to read the instructions if required and select a new difficulty level.

 ![You Won!](docs/read-me/you-won.png)

 ![You Lost!](docs/read-me/you-lost.png)

 * Invalid inputs
   * For all user inputs, checks are run to ensure there are no invalid inputs submitted.
-  * For any invalid submissions, a tailored error message is displayed and the user is prompted to input their selection again.
+This means any guess that is a symbol, number or more than 1 letter will not be registered as a guess and will prompt the user to guess again.
+  * Invalid input notifications have been added to all areas of the game that require a specific user input as to ensure a positive user experience.

 ![Invalid input](docs/read-me/invalid.png)

-* Colour Pallette used for better user experience
+* Colour Pallette
+  * Provides an easier, more user friendly experience as input prompts are highlighted for better visibility and error messages are more recogniseable.
-  * Green for user inputs and correct guesses
+  * Green has been selected for user input prompts and correct guess messages.
-  * Red for invalid inputs and incorrect guesses
+  * Red has been selected for invalid input message alerts and incorrect guess messages.

 ![Colour Pallette](docs/read-me/green-input.png)
 ![Colour Pallette](docs/read-me/green-word.png)